 Written by Simone Petrella

 My first reaction?
 We’re still missing the biggest piece of the equation.
-What strikes me the most in a well-researched and comprehensive working group like this is companies and organizations are still struggling to develop tangible and actionable game plans to not only increase diversity in cyber, but how to bring more talent into the field overall.
+In a well-researched and comprehensive working group like this, what strikes me the most is that organizations are still struggling to develop actionable game plans to not only increase diversity in cyber, but how to bring more talent into the field overall.
 As a whole, the key takeaway from my (somewhat biased) perspective is that training can become an avenue to address both issues of cybersecurity talent shortage, as well as supporting diversity, equity, and inclusion initiatives industry-wide.

 Underlying the heart of the problem is the ability to have valuable and substantive data.
-Employers lament their inability to truly quantify the true skill level of the talent they have, let alone use a benchmark to identify new potential talent (and if you can’t even do that, how do you even begin to layer in diversity considerations?).
-To me, the next step towards an implementable solution is to encourage companies to develop an actual and quantifiable baseline of the skills they need to do certain types of cyber work and then apply that baseline to both existing and potential talent that could fill those roles.
-If you have a starting point of technical knowledge or skill from which to measure improvement, you can then making strategic hiring decisions, prioritize and execute training or upskilling, and develop talent—and tap into more diverse talent at that.
+Employers lament their inability to truly quantify the skill level of the talent they have, let alone use a benchmark to identify new potential talent (and if you can’t do that, how do you even begin to layer in diversity considerations?).
+To me, the next step towards an implementable solution is to encourage companies to develop a baseline of the skills they need to do certain types of cyber work and then apply that baseline to both existing and potential talent.
+If you have a starting point of technical knowledge or skills from which to measure improvement, you can then make strategic hiring decisions, prioritize and execute training or upskilling, and develop talent—and tap into more diverse talent at that.